Li Qingzhao: Later life

 Li subsequently settled in Hangzhou, where the Song government made its new capital after the war against the Jurchens.
 During this period, she continued writing poetry but her later work was full of nostalgic memories of her husband and her hometown.
 She also kept working on completing the Catalogue of Inscriptions on Metal and Stone.
 The book was mainly about the calligraphy on bronze and stones; it also mentions the documents Li and Zhao collected and viewed.
 According to some contemporary accounts, she was briefly married to a man named Zhang Ruzhou who treated her badly, and she divorced him within months.
 She survived the criticism of this marriage.
 It is widely believed that she died around the age of 71, but no records of this remain.
+Scholars note that this change in tone was closely related to the historical turmoil of the Song–Jin wars and Li Qingzhao's repeated displacement in her later years.
+The loss of her husband and their shared collections further deepened the sense of sorrow and nostalgia in her ci poetry.

-Unfortunately, many of her poems disappeared in the following turbulent years, which became an irreparable loss to Chinese literature.
+Unfortunately, many of her poems disappeared in the following turbulent years, which Wang characterizes as "an irreparable loss to Chinese literature".
 Only around a hundred of her poems are known to survive, mostly in the ci form and tracing her varying fortunes in life.
-A few poems in the shi form also survived, as did the afterword to Catalogue of Inscriptions on Metal and Stone and a study of ci poetry.
+A few poems in the shi form, which follows stricter formal rules, also survived, as did the afterword to Catalogue of Inscriptions on Metal and Stone and a study of ci poetry.

 Poems

+Many readers may not be familiar with the difference between shi poetry and ci poetry.
+Shi poetry usually follows strict structural rules and often focuses on public themes such as politics or history.
+Ci poetry, by contrast, is written according to musical patterns and allows more personal and emotional expression, including love, longing, and private feelings.

+This poetic form was especially suitable for Li Qingzhao and became the main style of her most famous works.

-Li's life was full of twists and turns and her poems can be split into two main parts - the dividing line being when she moved to the south.
+Li's life was full of twists and turns and her poems can be split into two main parts—the dividing line being when she moved to the south.
 During the early period, most of her poems were related to her feelings as a maiden.
 They were more like love poems.
 After her move to the south, they were closely linked with her hatred of the war against the Jurchens and her patriotism.
 She is credited with the first detailed critique of the metrics of Chinese poetry.
 She was regarded as a master of the "subtle and concise style" :zh:婉約派.

 One of Li's famous ci poems is "A Dream Song" (如夢令 (如梦令, Rú Mèng Lìng)), written when she was living in Jinan and recalling the events of her hometown before her marriage.
 Therefore, she wrote it between the ages of 16 and 17 (the second year of Yuan Fu of Song Zhezong, 1099).
-This is also known as her first poem.
-Translator Jiaosheng Wang translates as:
+This is also known as her first poem: